donor-management/Frontend/README.md

 # Front End for Donor Management

+Lambda School build week, March 11th 2019

 > You will use your skills to be responsible for the Front End Architecture of this project.
 You will work directly with the UI Developer and the Back End Developer to ensure that all React components are wired up in proper fashion.

-Lambda School build week, March 11th 2091

 Project deployed at [https://donor-management-lambda.netlify.com/](https://donor-management-lambda.netlify.com/)